 Protected in 2003

-In 2008, the City used $800k of Land & Water Conservation Funds (royalties given to the US government based on off shore drilling receipts) to assist the BLM in purchasing the 110 acre Oberbillig property.
+In 2008, the City used $800k of Land & Water Conservation Funds (royalties given to the US government based on off shore drilling receipts) to assist the Bureau of Land Management in purchasing the 110 acre Oberbillig property.
 The Oberbilligs owned another separate 10 acres nearby and the City used $20k from the Foothills Levy to purchase those 10 acres and swap with the Johnston family in order to have a total of 120 contiguous acres.
-There is no public access to the Johnston parcel or the Oberbillig land that is now owned by the BLM due to the terrain and the lack of roads in that area of the foothills.
+There is no public access to the Johnston parcel or the Oberbillig land that is now owned by the Bureau of Land Management due to the terrain and the lack of roads in that area of the foothills.